cognitedata/cdf-fabric-replicator/README.md

 # CDF Fabric replicator

-Application that utilizes the CDF APIs to replicate data to and from Microsoft Fabric.
+Application that utilizes the Cognite Data Fusion (CDF) APIs to replicate data to and from Microsoft Fabric.

 ## Replicator Services
 The replicator consists of four services: